 “It was essentially the same thing, take the same model and put a different name at the top, ozone depletion, forest death, climate change, all the same thing,” he said.
 “We were very early on at that issue and probably wrote some of the first papers from non-scientific people, the first policy papers.”

 He continued: “Regulation in this sense is more of an American invention.
 Europe had honest socialism.
 [The state] actually owned things.
 When you screwed up you blamed government.
 America never had much of that.
 It always had a less honest form of socialism.
 We would leave the system private and then regulate the hell out of it and to do whatever we thought was politically useful.

 “And then when things went wrong we’d blame the private sector.
 It’s a much more clever way of exercising control, you have power but no accountability.”

 Smith was frustrated that the oil companies were almost universally failing to recognise the climate agenda as a threat.

 William O’Keefe, from the American Petroleum Institute and the Global Climate Coalition had joined the board of the CEI by this time and the two men discussed the difficulty of organisations publicly linked to oil companies campaigning against climate science.

 But Smith soon found inspiration from America’s attempt to ban the sale of alcoholic drinks through the 1920s and would apply the same theory here with seemingly successful results.

 In what has been coined the ‘baptist and bootlegger’ solution, Smith and Blundell would see a powerful alliance forged between a moral intellectual group – in this case the CEI – and economic entities better known as Big Oil and Big Tobacco.

-Keep an eye out on 13 December for part 2 of our epic history series on Smith which will look at his prohibition era-inspired solution to attacking climate science.
+Continue to part 2 of our epic history series on Fred Smith and his prohibition era-inspired solution to attacking climate science.